5 Most Common Florida Lawn Diseases

 Dollar Spot is a turf disease that occurs between late spring and late fall.
 Unlike Brown Patch Fungus, Dollar Spot plagues yards with solid circles of infected grass that resemble silver dollar coins, 2-6 inches wide.

 Early on, grass blades with Dollar Spot display pale, tan specks—also called lesions—surrounded by a thin, dark outline.
-The infection eventually kills the whole blade and several of its neighboring grass leaves.
-This results in a scatter of straw-like brown spots on infected lawns.
+The infection eventually kills the whole blade and several of its neighboring grass leaves, resulting in a scatter of straw-like brown spots on infected lawns.

 Grass types commonly affected by Dollar Spot disease: